pokt-network/pocket-network-protocol/utility/README.md

 Upon the initial launch of Pocket Network v1 MainNet:

-- The DAO will need to approve a single PNI owned Fisherman
+- The DAO will need to approve at least one PNI owned Fisherman

+  - The publicKey of the Fisherman will be included in the re-genesis file

-  - Other Gateways will have the option to register shortly after
+- PNI will need to to register at least one Gateway

-  - PNI Gateway registration will be part of the genesis file
+  - The publicKey of the Gateway will be included in the re-genesis file
-  - This guarantees at least one gateway on launch (no upper bound)
-- PNI will need to operate the first live Gateway
+  - `StakePerAppDelegation` will be set to 0
+  - Other actors can register their own Gateways shortly after launch

-- Pocket Network scalability issues will be resolve
+- Pocket Network scalability issues will be resolved
 - Permissionless Applications will be enabled
 - The economy will enable Network participants to operate their own Gateways
+- `AppBurnPerSession` and `AppBurnPerRelay` will be set to 0

 ### 4.2 Fishermen

 - Fisherman governance parameters will be tuned
 - Additional Fisherman will be approved by the DAO

+### 4.3 Feeder Fish

+- Application stake parameters (`AppBurnPerSession` and `AppBurnPerRelay`) will be tuned

-### 4.3 CastNet
+### 4.4 CastNet

-- A specification for fully permissionless fisherman is designed and developed
+- A specification for fully permissionless Fisherman is designed and developed

 ## 5. Attack Vectors